 Bihar stares at platelets crisis as dengue cases surge

-Though the Bihar state health department has steadfastly denied any platelet shortage, it seemed apparent for negative blood group, as per the government’s platelet stock inventory Friday evening
+Though the state health department has denied any platelet shortage, the same is apparent for negative blood group, as per the government’s platelet stock inventory Friday evening.

-Bihar stares at a shortage of platelets amid a surge in dengue cases, the highest in recent times, and underutilisation of machines for platelet apheresis, a process to separate blood into different components — platelets, red blood cells (RBCs) and plasma— , said people familiar with the development.
+Bihar stares at a shortage of platelets amid a surge in dengue cases, the highest in recent times, and under-utilisation of machines for platelet apheresis, a process to separate blood into different components — platelets, red blood cells (RBCs) and plasma, people familiar with the development said.

-Though the state health department has steadfastly denied any platelet shortage, the shortage seemed apparent for negative blood group, as per the government’s platelet stock inventory Friday evening.
+Though the state health department has denied any platelet shortage, the same is apparent for negative blood group, as per the government’s platelet stock inventory Friday evening.

-The Bihar state blood bank at the Patna Medical College Hospital (PMCH), Bihar’s oldest health hub, did not have a single unit (60-75 ml) of AB-negative random donor platelet (RDP).
+The Bihar state blood bank at Patna Medical College Hospital (PMCH), the state’s oldest health hub, did not have a single unit (60-75 ml) of AB-negative random donor platelet (RDP).
 It had only one unit each of A-negative and B-negative and three units of O-negative RDP.

 The Indira Gandhi Institute of Medical Sciences (IGIMS), an autonomous medical college under the Bihar government, did not have any stock of A-negative RDP, while it had one unit each of B-negative, O-negative and AB-negative RDP, said government officials.